Did you know that smell is the human sense most related to memory?

 Also, don’t be fooled by the name and think that perfumes are only available for use by women.

-Perfumes and colognes can both be used by men or women alike.
+Sweet smell perfumes and colognes can both be used by men or women alike.

 The difference is purely in intensity and in how long they last.